rog2054/rnt/README.md

 With that said here are some future improvements I can think of.
 These are listed in no particular order.

 - [ ] Add other types of test.
-The above 4 started off as 2 and then 1, so i'm sure more will be added as the need arises.
+This project is evolving.
+It started off as a cli tool with just 1 type of test, and is now a multi-threaded web tool with 4 test types, so i'm sure more will be added as the need arises.
 If you have any ideas for different tests please drop me a note and we can maybe collaborate on adding that functionality (don't worry if you're not a coder, i also need things like cli output examples to add a new test)
 - [ ] Support for other vendors.
-This isn't currently a high-priority to me as our environment is mainly Cisco so this app obviously focuses on Cisco, however it has been written in a way to allow use with other vendors also (basically any that netmiko supports, which is a lot of the main vendors) so i'm not against working on this as a lower-priority addition if enough people will benefit from it.
+This isn't currently a high-priority to me as our environment is mainly Cisco so this app obviously focuses on Cisco initially, however it has been written in a way to allow added tests for other vendors equipment also (basically any that netmiko supports which is a lot of the main vendors) so i'm not against working on this as a lower-priority addition if enough people will benefit from it.

 ## 🙏 Acknowledgements